minhcu/big-commerces/README.md

 ### Purchasability
 - This product can be purchased in my online store (Add to cart Enabled)
 - This product is coming soon but I want to take pre-orders (Pre-order Enabled)
-- This product cannot be purchased in my online store (View-detail enabled)
+- This product cannot be purchased in my online store (View more detail enabled | Even if product still instock)